 YouTube is also a great place to invest your marketing dollars using tactics like video pre-roll ads.

 Instagram can be a great place to market your business.
 High-quality content and pictures can be shared on other social networks, giving you even more visibility.
 Even better, more of your followers may see your posts on Instagram over Facebook.
-Since Facebook keeps changing their algorithms, it is getting harder and harder to get your posts noticed.
+Since Facebook keeps changing its algorithms, it is getting harder and harder to get your posts noticed.
 As long as you create good content, engagement on Instagram is quite high.

 Another tip here: Since Instagram uses the same ad engine as Facebook, this is another great option for paid media!